May 6, 2022

-Listening to the body, being aware of individual risks are especially important when it comes to ovarian cancer.
+Listening to your body and being aware of individual risks are especially important when it comes to ovarian cancer.

 More common than you might think.
-An estimated one out of every 78 women will be diagnosed with ovarian cancer in her lifetime, yet there seems to be so much mystery surrounding what is considered by medical experts to be the deadliest gynecological cancer for women.
+An estimated one out of every 91 women will be diagnosed with ovarian cancer in her lifetime, according to the American Cancer Society.
+Yet there seems to be so much mystery surrounding what is considered by medical experts to be the deadliest gynecological cancer for women.

-To help create awareness and understanding, we discuss here the myths vs. the facts of ovarian cancer, important advances in treatments and how much further researchers have to go to find a cure.
+To help create awareness and understanding, let’s discuss the myths versus the facts of ovarian cancer, important advances in treatments and how much further researchers have to go to find a cure.

 Ovarian cancer is often called silent.
 Why do people think there are no symptoms?

-Ovarian cancer was previously thought of as a silent disease because it is typically diagnosed in the late stages of disease when most symptoms appear.
-On the other hand, if detected early, most ovarian cancers can be cured but early disease is usually asymptomatic.
+It was previously thought of as a silent disease because it is typically diagnosed in the late stages of disease when most symptoms appear.
+On the other hand, if detected early, most can be cured — but early disease is usually asymptomatic.

-We now know that ovarian cancer is not silent.
+We now know that it’s not silent.
 Many women complain of symptoms such as persistent abdominal bloating and swelling, loss of appetite and feeling full easily, changes in bowel and bladder habits and irregular vaginal bleeding.
 The symptoms are common and could be due to other causes.
 However, if the symptoms persist over weeks, we recommend a gynecologic evaluation.

-What are the most effective ways to diagnose it?
+What are the most effective ways to diagnose ovarian cancer?

 Are there certain risk factors or demographics more prone to ovarian cancer?